opensearch-project/documentation-website/_clients/javascript/helpers.md

 ## Bulk helper

 The bulk helper simplifies making complex bulk API requests.
+(Alternatively, you can use `client.bulk` which allows multiple types of operations (for example, you can mix `delete` with `index`).
+For more information, see https://github.com/opensearch-project/opensearch-js/blob/main/guides/bulk.md.)

 ### Usage